-Summary: Signatory Indonesia’s ratification of the convention does not appear to have progressed after years of stakeholder consultations.
-Indonesia has participated in many meetings of the convention, most recently in September 2016, and voted in favor of a key UN resolution on the convention in December 2016.
+Summary: Signatory Indonesia has made little progress to ratify the convention after years of stakeholder consultations.
+It has participated in many of the convention’s meetings, most recently in September 2016.
+Indonesia voted in favor of a key United Nations (UN) resolution promoting the convention in December 2017.

 Indonesia states that it has never used, produced, or exported cluster munitions.
 It has yet to disclose the types and quantities of its stockpiled cluster munitions.

 The Republic of Indonesia signed the Convention on Cluster Munitions on 3 December 2008.